Last Updated: May 6, 2022 | Previous Versions

 „Processing“ shall mean any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination and „Process„, „Processes“ and „Processed“ will be interpreted accordingly.

-„Purposes„ shall mean (i) Snowflake’s provision of the Services as described in the Agreement, including Processing initiated by Users in their use of the Services; and (ii) further documented, reasonable instructions from Customer agreed upon by the Parties.
+„Purposes„ shall mean (i) Snowflake’s provision of the Snowflake Offerings as described in the Agreement, including Processing initiated by Users in their use of the Snowflake Offerings; and (ii) further documented, reasonable instructions from Customer agreed upon by the Parties.

 „Security Incident“ means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Customer Personal Data.